sethtroisi/gmp-ecm/build.vc11/readme.txt

    /* define Windows tuning here */
    #  define __tune_corei7__

-   towards the end of the file config.h file in the 'build.vc10' directory (build.vc10\config.h) with tye chosen define.
+   towards the end of the file config.h file in the 'build.vc11' directory (build.vc11\config.h) with the chosen define.

-2. The file at 'build.vc10\mul_fft-params.h' allows the FFT code to be tuned to 32 or 64-bnit systems by selecting an option by changing the appropriate '#elif 0' to #elif 1'.
+2. The file at 'build.vc11\mul_fft-params.h' allows the FFT code to be tuned to 32 or 64-bnit systems by selecting an option by changing the appropriate '#elif 0' to #elif 1'.
 If you wish to use the win32 AMD assembler files, you also have to use the